pyvista/pyvista/doc/source/api/core/filters.rst

 Composite Filters
 ~~~~~~~~~~~~~~~~~
-These are filters that can be applied to composite datasets, for example
+These are filters that can be applied to composite datasets, that is
 :class:`pyvista.MultiBlock`.
 The :class:`pyvista.CompositeFilters` class
 inherits many but not all of the filters from :class:`pyvista.DataSetFilters`.